 You can enjoy all of your favourite tipples here.
 The bar boasts an extensive wine selection, along with an array of classic and innovative cocktails.

 The main draw of this place is its stunning aesthetics and the beauty of its interiors.
 The walls and furnishings are a delicate shade of baby pink, while thought-provoking art pieces and graffiti adorn the walls.

 Minnie the Moocher is a swinging, stylish jazz bar in glamorous Kolonaki.
 The establishment was named after the jazz song of the same name.

 Minnie the Moocher’s classy decor transports visitors back to the 1930s; the bartenders prepare classic cocktails, and the smooth rhythms of Ray Charles and Nina Simone echo throughout the building.
 Minnie the Moocher offers a journey back to a more elegant time.

 Best Bars in Athens: Final Thoughts

 Have any further questions about Athens nightlife, or about planning a trip to Greece in general?
 Feel free to drop me a comment below.

-I have lived here for the last three and a half years.
+I have lived here since 2017.
 I would be happy to assist with any questions or queries that you may have.